blueridgeboost/blueridgeboost.github.io/src/content/cs_tutor.md

 +++
-title = "Computer Science Sessions" description = "Book a computer science session" keywords = ["Python tutor", "Java tutor", "Lisp tutor", "Prolog tutor", "calculus tutor"]
+title = "Computer Science Tutor | Blue Ridge Boost" description = "Computer Science tutor is here to help you with individual lessons in Scratch, Python, Java, Rust, Prolog, Lisp and undergraduate computer science classes.
+Schedule your session today!" keywords = ["Python tutor", "Java tutor", "Lisp tutor", "Prolog tutor", "Rust tutor", "Sofware Engineering Tutor", "Computer Theory tutor"]
 +++

 ### Click on a session to see availability and book it! ###